MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-saving-reusing-settings.md

 ms.search.keywords: customization, personalization
 ms.date: 12/21/2021
 ms.author: edupont
-ms.openlocfilehash: 0534e2e5d54102d85a7cf49f20fb0a1700ff2012
+ms.openlocfilehash: 901f3899ef164d3d24dbc5c4e2226b840c97c945
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8137201"
+ms.locfileid: "8522658"
 ---
 # <a name="manage-saved-settings-for-reports-and-batch-jobs"></a>Manage Saved Settings for Reports and Batch jobs

 When running reports, users are typically presented with a page that lets them select options and set filters to change the data that is included in the generated report.
 This page is called the *request page*.
 A report can include one or more *saved settings* that users can apply to the report from the request page. *Saved settings* are basically predefined options and filters.
 Using saved settings is a fast and reliable way to consistently generate reports that contain the correct data.
-For more information, see [Using default values - predefined settings](ui-work-report.md#SavedSettings).
+For more information, see [Use saved settings](ui-work-report.md#SavedSettings).

 > [!NOTE]
 > This topic refers to *reports*, but similar information applies to *batch jobs*.